kristopolous/DRR/indycast.net/about.md

 These can be queried using a server query tool, located in `tools/server_query.py`.
-It can query any endpoint on any number of servers and parse json.
+It can query any endpoint on any number of stations and parse JSON if desired.
 For instance, if I wanted to see how much disk space kpcc is using I can do the following:

     $ tools/server_query.py -k disk -c kpcc
-    {"url": "kpcc.indycast.net:8930", "latency": 2.824465036392212, "disk": 2000112}%
+    {"url": "kpcc.indycast.net:8930", "latency": 2.824465036392212, "disk": 2000112}

 Or, what if I wanted to find out the uptime and disk space of kpcc and kxlu?